Collection: Soil and substrates

 • pH levels

-• Organic soils (heavily fertilized soils or lightly fertilized soils)
+• Organic soil (heavily fertilized soil or lightly fertilized soil)

-• Inorganic substrates such as perlite, expanded clay, stone wool
+• Inorganic substrates such as perlite, expanded clay, rock wool

-• Organic soils in combination with inorganic (inert) substrates, which is the most common substrate mix
+• Organic soil in combination with inorganic (inert) substrates, which is the most common substrate mix

-• No substrate (the Kratki method is popular, which is a variant of a hydroponic system - where plants live in a solution of water and nutrients)
+• Without substrate (the popular method is the Short method, which is a variant of a hydroponic system - in it, plants live in a solution of water and nutrients)

 Growing in organic soil

-We'll start with the pros of growing in soil.
+We will start with the advantages of growing in soil.
 First of all, soil is the natural environment in which plants live.
 It is rich in organic nutrients and trace elements such as nitrogen, phosphorus, potassium, calcium, magnesium, sulfur and iron.
-These and other elements are absorbed by plants more slowly compared to other inert substrates or in the absence of substrate.
-This is not bad for beginning gardeners because:
+These and other elements are absorbed by plants more slowly compared to other inert substrates or in the absence of a substrate.
+This is not bad for novice gardeners because:

 • Extends the period in which nutrients are available to the plant and thus reduces the risk of insufficient fertilization

-• On the other hand, it reduces the risk of "burning" in case of excessive fertilization
+• On the other hand, it reduces the risk of “burning” from excessive fertilization

-The taste and aroma of crops grown in organic soil is usually the gold standard for gardeners.
-While other substrates and growing methods increase yield, the quality of soil-grown fruit is what all growers strive for.
+The taste and aroma of a crop grown in organic soil is usually the gold standard among gardeners.
+While other substrates and growing methods increase the quantity of yield, the quality of fruit grown in soil is what all growers strive for.

 The disadvantages of growing in soil are:

-• The structure of soils and their qualities can vary greatly.
-For novice gardeners, this carries the risk of applying advice adequate for one type of soil to another.
+• Soil structure and properties can vary greatly.
+For novice gardeners, this carries the risk of applying advice that is appropriate for one type of soil to another.

-• Growth in the growing season and the flowering period of plants in soil is usually weaker compared to those grown in soilless substrates.
+• Growth during the growing season and flowering period of plants in soil is usually weaker compared to those grown in soilless substrates.

 • The soil is susceptible to pests and diseases.

-• Nutrient and pH control is more complex with organic soils because they influence these factors.
-Whereas with inert substrates such as expanded clay, rockwool, perlite and even coir, the pH and nutrient values are only affected by what the gardener does.
+• Controlling nutrients and pH is more complex with organic soil because it has its own influence on these factors.
+Whereas with inert substrates such as expanded clay, rock wool, perlite and even coconut, pH and nutrient values are only affected by what the gardener does.

 -> Read more about soil types and their benefits in our Soils collection.

-Although manual cultivation in soilless substrates is possible in theory, it is not widely practiced in practice.
-Therefore, we will talk generally about growing in hydroponic systems, where these substrates are used most often.
+Although in theory, hand-growing in soilless media is possible, in practice it is not widely used.
+Therefore, we will talk in general about growing in hydroponic systems, where these media are most commonly used.

-The benefits of growing plants in inert substrates are mainly threefold:
+The benefits of growing plants in inert substrates are mainly three:

 • The gardener has complete control over the environment – pH, EC, nutrients and moisture.

-• In the presence of an experienced gardener, we can expect faster vegetation, more abundant flowering and greater yields.
+• With an experienced gardener, we can expect faster vegetation, more abundant flowering, and greater yields.

 • The substrate can be reused many times.

-The disadvantages of hydroponic systems are related to their pretentiousness:
+The disadvantages of hydroponic systems are related to their demanding nature:

-• There are many factors to consider when mixing the nutrient solution and these should be monitored regularly.
+• Many factors must be considered when mixing the nutrient solution and these must be monitored regularly.

-• And last but not least, the investment in a hydroponic system is higher compared to traditional cultivation.
+• Last but not least, the investment in a hydroponic system is higher compared to traditional cultivation.

 Growing in coconut (coco coir)

-Coconut substrate can be used with hydroponics where it will take on some of the characteristics we have described in the above paragraph.
+Coconut substrate can be used with hydroponics, where it will acquire some of the characteristics we described in the paragraph above.

-• The coconut substrate holds water wonderfully, but without causing root rot.
+• The coconut substrate retains water wonderfully, but without causing root rot.

 • It has a high cation exchange capacity, which means it also retains nutrients from your fertilizer very well.

-• Coconut fiber is a renewable and ecological product.
+• Coconut fiber is a renewable and environmentally friendly product.

-• Coconut can be sterilized and reused (economically efficient) or composted.
+• Coconut can be sterilized and used repeatedly (economically efficient) or composted.

-• This substrate is light and easy to work with.
+• This substrate is lightweight and easy to work with.

-Unfortunately, the coconut is susceptible to pests and diseases and is not very effective in anchoring the plant - when growing with coconut it is advisable to use supporting structures.
+Unfortunately, coconut is susceptible to pests and diseases and is not very effective at anchoring the plant - when growing coconut, it is advisable to use support structures.

--> See more about coconut substrates in our coconut section.
+-> See more about coco substrates in our coco section.

-You can always count on assistance from the experienced team atgrowshop gardener, when choosing soil or substrate for your plants.
+You can always count on assistance from the experienced team ofgrowshop gardener, when choosing soil or substrate for your plants.